 → Rome, Italy

-→ Athens, Greece (My ancestry homeland!)
+→ Athens, Greece (My ancestral homeland!)

 → Santorini, Greece